Opinion: Rikers Crisis Demands Federal Receiver

 Share This Post

-By: Gabriel Sayegh via City Limits
+By: gabriel sayegh via City Limits

 Like a fire out of control, the crisis continues in New York City’s jail system, especially at Rikers Island.
 So far this year, 18 human beings have died in the city’s jails—the most since 2013, when twice as many people were behind bars there.